WuzenLiz/VCCorp_test/README.md

 # VCCorp_test
 ## Basic infomation

 It's small json-based API.
-Making with flask, marshmallow and 2 cup of Coffe.
+Making with flask, marshmallow and 2 cup of Coffee.
 Yep and it could be have some bug, feel free to tell me.

 ## Usage